 How To Mix Neem Oil For Plants – Step by Step (Video)

 Neem oil for plants is a natural ally when it comes to fighting a large number of pests, so you can not miss taking care of your garden and creating an environmentally friendly way to control plant pests.
 It is also economical and very easy to use!
 Learn all about How to Mix Neem Oil for Plants in this article.
-Also, I give you the tips to learn how to dilute neem oil for plants and the recommended ratio for mixing neem oil for plants.
+Also, I give you tips on how to dilute neem oil for plants and the recommended ratio for mixing neem oil for plants.
 That’s why I recommend you to read this article to the end and take advantage of the video to learn how to apply it.

-Neem oil is a natural insecticide, widely used in organic farming, as it helps fight pests such as aphids and spider mites.
+Neem oil is a natural insecticide widely used in organic farming, as it helps fight pests such as aphids and spider mites.
 It acts as a repellent, preventing insects from damaging plants.
 Also, if your plants are already affected, neem oil will help you to kill the bugs.

 Neem oil is obtained from the seeds of Azadirachta indica also known as neem, Indian lilac, or neem, an ancient tree native to India.